eclipse-archived/smarthome/docs/sources/development/contributing.md

 We're trying very hard to keep Eclipse SmartHome lean and focused.
 We don't want it to do everything for everybody.
 This means that we might decide against incorporating a new feature.
 However, there might be a way to implement that feature on top of Eclipse SmartHome.

-## Discuss your Design on the mailing list
+## Discuss your design in the discussion forum

-We recommend discussing your plans in the issue tracker before starting to code - especially for more ambitious contributions.
+We recommend discussing your plans in the [Discussion Forum](http://eclipse.org/forums/eclipse.smarthome) before starting to code - especially for more ambitious contributions.
 This gives other contributors a chance to point you in the right direction, give feedback on your design, and maybe point out if someone else is working on the same thing.

-## Conventions for Pull Requests
+## Conventions for pull requests

 * Submit unit tests for your changes.
 Eclipse SmartHome has a great test framework built in; use it!
 Take a look at existing tests for inspiration.
 Run the full test suite on your branch before submitting a pull request.
 * Update the documentation when creating or modifying features.
 Test your documentation changes for clarity, concision, and correctness, as well as a clean documentation build.